cmlewis89/vscode-togglecodelens/README.md

 ## Installation

-* Press F1 in VSCode, type `ext install` and then look for `togglecodelens`.
+* Press (⌘+P) and use the following command `ext install vscode-togglecodelens`
+* OR...
+Run `code --install-extension cmlewis89.vscode-togglecodelens` from terminal
-* Or find it on the Visual Studio Market Place: https://marketplace.visualstudio.com/
+* OR...
+Find it on the Visual Studio Market Place: https://marketplace.visualstudio.com/items?itemName=cmlewis89.vscode-togglecodelens

 ## Notes